raphCode/master-thesis-muzero/approach.typ

   by treating terminal states as absorbing states during training.
 ]

+I hypothesize that this !sty may perform badly in !envs where !rs only occur in !tss:
+If the !r !preds beyond !tns are not close to zero, these nonzero !rs get backpropagated upwards and might bias the statistics in the search tree.
+As the backpropagation involves summing over all future !rs #footnote[discounted by the !rl discount factor $gamma$], the error may accumulate as the search progresses deeper beyond !tns.

+My approach is to predict the end of the !g with the !dnet.
+During MCTS, !ns which are predicted to be terminal are not allowed to be expanded.
+In this case, when the selection phase reaches a !tn, the backpropagation phase is triggered immediatly with the !tn's predicted !v.

 #[

 #let wt = $w_frak(T)$

-My approach is to enhance the turn order !pred $w$ with another special !pl, the terminal !pl #wt.
+To realize the prediction of !tss, I add another special !pl to the set of possible turn order !preds $W$:
-He is at turn when the !g (!env) reached a !ts.
+The terminal !pl $#wt in W$ is at turn when the !env reaches a !ts.
-This allows the MCTS to not expand !ns beyond !tss.

 ]